How to Calculate Federal Income Tax

 STEP 2: FIGURE THE TAX WITHHOLDING AMOUNT

-Note there are actually six different tables on this page.
-The one you use depends on the employee’s filing status, the version of the W-4 they are using, and whether they have checked the multiple jobs box in Step 2 of their new W-4 (everything in the right column).
-Since our example is using the new W-4 and has the Step 2 box unchecked, we’re going to use the middle table in the left column.
+Note there are six different tables on this page.
+The one you use depends on the employee’s filing status, the version of the W-4 they are using, and whether they have checked the multiple jobs box in Step 2 of their 2020 or later W-4 (everything in the right column).
+Since our example is using the 2020 or later W-4 and has the Step 2 box unchecked, we’re going to use the middle table in the left column.

 Here is what the worksheet would look like:

-If an employee marked that they have dependents on their new W-4, there is another step to calculate the tax credit they can take.
-Instead of reducing taxable wages like deductions, dependents reduce the actual tax owed.
+If an employee marked that they have dependents or other credits on their W-4, there is another step to calculate the tax credit they can take.
+Instead of reducing taxable wages like deductions, dependents and other credits reduce the actual tax owed.
 This is considered a tax credit.

 - Deductions reduce taxable wages

 But let’s say the employee had two dependent children.
-Per the new W-4 form, the employee would multiply $2,000 by the two kids to get $4,000.
+Per the 2020 or later W-4 form, the employee would multiply $2,000 by the two kids to get $4,000.

 Back in the worksheet on line 3a, enter the amount in Step 3 of the W-4, and divide by the number of pay periods.